PRACTICAL NURSING I Course No. 8357

 What happens after I finish the program?

-Financial aid is available through several sources when you move to Practical Nursing II.
+Financial aid is available through several sources when you move to Practical Nursing III.
 Please contact your high school counselor or the School of Practical Nursing for more information.

 This program is approved by the Virginia Board of Nursing and the Virginia Department of Education.
-It is also accredited by the Accreditation Commission for Education in Nursing (ACEN) at 3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326 and certified to operate by the State Council of Higher Education for Virginia (SCHEV) at North 14th Street, 10th Floor, Richmond, VA 23219, phone: (804) 225-2600.
+It is also accredited by the Accreditation Commission for Education in Nursing (ACEN) at 3390 Peachtree Road, NE, Suite 1400, Atlanta, GA 30326 and certified to operate by the State Council of Higher Education for Virginia (SCHEV) at North 14th Street, 10th Floor, Richmond, VA 23219, phone: (804) 225-2600.

 Students who complete the Practical Nursing program are eligible to take the National Council Licensure Examination for Practical Nursing (NCLEX-PN) to become a Licensed Practical Nurse (LPN).
 They are also eligible to take the Certified Nursing Assistant (CNA) State Examination upon completion of their first year of study.